steeladept/steeladept.github.io/pages/zabbix/zabbixAutoReg.md

 ![alt text: Auto-Registration Add Host Groups][AutoRegAddHost]

-Next, add another operation and change the type to Link to Template.Here, you want to apply all appropriate templates for this type of machine.
+Next, add another operation and change the type to Link to Template.
+Here, you want to apply all appropriate templates for this type of machine.

 Finally, if you want Zabbix to discover running services and add them to monitoring automatically, add a third operation for *Set host inventory mode* and set it to Automatic.